 We have over 2,800 passionate, talented and valued employees here at REKOM UK, and we are committed to ensuring that each and everyone who joins our teams has the same opportunity to enjoy a long and lasting career with us.

 We truly believe that a business is all about people, it is really important that our employees reflect the public we serve.
-We also believe that a diverse workforce is integral to the business’s innovation, customer understanding and competitive advantage.
+We also believe that a diverse workforce is integral to the business’s innovation, guest understanding and competitive advantage.

 It is encouraging that across our 2,800 employees, at 0.6% our median pay gap is far below the UK national average of 18.4%, and as our pay quartiles show, we are relatively evenly split between the number of males and females in these roles.
 We are confident that there is no inconsistency between how we pay men and women for the same role…

 In March 2018 we removed plastic straws from all of our venues as part of our #nostrawsattached campaign, marking an important step forward in our sustainability plans.
 As part of the campaign, drinks will now not be served with a straw as standard.

 The replacement straws are made from PLA, a plant-based plastic that biodegrades in six months and contains 67% less embodied carbon than oil-based PP plastic.
 The new PLA straws are disposed of in allocated food waste bin, and staff have been issued with the necessary guidelines to ensure straws and plastics are recycled properly, reinforcing a best eco-friendly process.